 The wind is most often from the south for 3.1 weeks, from June 24 to July 16, with a peak percentage of 34% on July 9.
 The wind is most often from the north for 11 months, from July 16 to June 24, with a peak percentage of 52% on January 1.

 Wind Direction in Wellington

 Wellington is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 2.7 months, from January 6 to March 29, with an average temperature above 61°F. The day of the year with the warmest water is February 18, with an average temperature of 63°F.
+The time of year with warmer water lasts for 2.7 months, from January 6 to March 29, with an average temperature above 61°F. The month of the year in Wellington with the warmest water is February, with an average temperature of 62°F.

-The time of year with cooler water lasts for 4.0 months, from June 19 to October 19, with an average temperature below 55°F. The day of the year with the coolest water is August 11, with an average temperature of 53°F.
+The time of year with cooler water lasts for 4.0 months, from June 19 to October 19, with an average temperature below 55°F. The month of the year in Wellington with the coolest water is August, with an average temperature of 53°F.